ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 give uoids — whito of egg is good in
 most cases ; in a cako of opium/
 poisoning givo strong coffee; and ittSep
 moving.
-If in water, lloat on the buck
+If in water, lloat on the buck,
+w
 </td></tr></table>

 ---